All3xJ/FreeRTOS-Project/README.md

 bypassing unnecessary statistical calculations.
 We will use the hardware Timer0 to increment a counter with a frequency of 10kHz.
 This counter will be used to track the CPU usage of each task from poweron until now.
-We've also modified FreeRTOS stats-getting code to add a Task state column to show the current task state.
+We've also modified FreeRTOS stats-getting code to add a "Task state" column to show the current task state.

 ![cpustats.png](./examplesImages/cpustats.png)